Azure/azure-sdk-for-go/documentation/go-mgmt-sdk-release-guideline.md

         - We could get the target issues by query like: `is:issue state:open label:Go -label:HoldOn created:2024-09-27..2024-10-15`
  - `ETA:All the release requests must be finished before the fourth Fridays of the current month.`
  - `ETA:All the release requests must be labelized with "ReadyForApiTest"`, that means that the service to release is ready
+ - `ETA:All the services must be "API Availability Check" ` pass before releasing, according to the notebook doc monthly
 ## Update existing RP
 Normally we deal with the RP which already have released packages before, for this kind of release request, please follow the steps:
 1. If the issue doesn’t have the `PRready` label.
 We’ll need to manually create a PR for it.
 Usually, this kind of issues will also have `Inconsistent` tag, which means we’ll need to update the version tag in autorest.md.
 Go to Step 2